radeno/ruby-mediainfo-simple/README.md

 Description
 -----------
-This gem is a wrapper for the [MediaInfo](https://mediaarea.net) command-line interface.
+Rich meta informations from file.
+Wide formats support.
+It is just wrapper of great library MediaInfo.

 How it works
 ------------
 It calls the MediaInfo command-line interface, and parses the XML output (obtained with `mediainfo file.mp4 --Full --Language=raw --BOM --Output=XML`).
-Excepted for the MediaInfo CLI, it's 100% Ruby.

 Installation